-Every team member can know about the progress of the project at any stage.
-Conducting daily scrum meetings, progress charts, and sprint reviews will help to check the performance.
+Every team member can know about the project’s progress at any stage.
+Daily scrum meetings, progress charts, and sprint reviews will help check the performance.

 The members of the Agile project team are self-managing and self-organized.
-Scrum master removes any sort of hindrances to the team from external interferences.
-On the other hand, cross-functional nature allows the team to learn skills and rise in their career.
+Scrum master removes any hindrances to the team from external interferences.
+On the other hand, the cross-functional nature allows the team to learn skills and rise in their career.

 Improved project visibility leads to easy mitigation plans and risk predictability.
 Agile provides various ways to predict risks and strategies for efficient project completion.
-Task boards, scrum meetings, and burndown charts help to predict the project’s performance.
+For example, task boards, scrum meetings, and burndown charts help to predict the project’s performance.

-None of the Agile projects fail with having a working product from the initial sprint.
+All Agile projects succeed with a working product from the initial sprint.
 Providing regular feedback, regular communication with the development team, product release, sprint review, and retrospective meeting ensures that the end user can look at the new features and ask for changes required.
-This process leads to reduced risks in the process.
+In addition, this process leads to reduced risks in the process.

-Agile is an iterative process, and the team keeps themselves updated with the latest skills and continuous improvement.
+Agile is an iterative process; the team keeps themselves updated with the latest skills and continuous improvement.
 Testing is an integral part of the execution phase; thus, overall product quality is greater.
-Client can get involved in the development process and can demand for changes based on their requirement.
+In addition, clients can get involved in the development process and demand changes based on their requirements.

-Agile process emphasizes producing desired results and optimizing performance.
-A few of the metrics used in Agile are cycle time and lead time used for estimating cost and time, it helps to keep track of the team’s performance more accurately, identify the issues and take necessary decisions to overcome the hindrances.
+The agile process emphasizes producing desired results and optimizing performance.
+A few metrics used in Agile are cycle time and lead time, used for estimating cost and time.
+It helps to keep track of the team’s performance more accurately, identify the issues and make necessary decisions to overcome hindrances.

-Now that you are aware of Agile Project management’s benefits, let’s understand who are all the people involved in the process.
+Now that you know Agile Project management’s benefits, let’s understand all the people involved in the process.